 Even if it is not being used as a lasting and continuing resolution, nesting can provide the child with some extra time to become accustomed to the divorce or separation.
 This arrangement can allow the child time to emotionally prepare for the divorce by seeing their parents effectively separate, while still living in a familiar home environment.

 If you are facing a divorce and have questions about parenting time schedule options, please let us answer your questions.
-Call us today at (651) 371-9117 to discuss your case and how we can help you achieve your goals
+Contact us today at (651) 371-9117 to discuss your case and how we can help you achieve your goals